Isaiah Mustafa: Personal life

-Mustafa has one daughter, Haley Mustafa, with his former wife.
+Mustafa has one daughter with his former wife.
 He previously dated professional wrestler and actress Catherine Joy Perry, better known by her ring name Lana.
-He married his girlfriend of two years, Lisa Mitchell, on May 26, 2018.
+He married his girlfriend of two years, Lisa Mitchell, on May 26, 2018; they have one son together.

-He owned a restaurant, Jo Jo's Barbecue, on Melrose Avenue in Los Angeles in 2000, but it has since closed.
+He owned a restaurant, Jo Jo's Barbecue, on Melrose Avenue in Los Angeles in 2000; it has since closed.

 Mustafa is a comic book fan; his knowledge of Doctor Doom's first name helped him win $47,000 on The Weakest Link, for a question on the first name of Doctor Frankenstein.
 The money helped him pursue his post-restaurateur goal of becoming an actor.
 Mustafa had expressed interest in playing comic book superhero Luke Cage, and appeared as Cage in a Marvel Comics web short, styled after his Old Spice commercials.